ellahu1003/Sentiment-Analysis-Project/README.md

 # Sentiment-analysis-project

 ## Project Overview
 This project demonstrates sentiment analysis on the NLTK movie reviews dataset using machine learning techniques.
-The project includes data preprocessing, feature extraction using TF-IDF, and the implementation of two machine learning models: Multinomial Naive Bayes and Logistic Regression.
+The project includes data preprocessing, feature extraction using TF-IDF vectorisation, and the implementation of two machine learning models: Multinomial Naive Bayes and Logistic Regression.
 The aim is to classify movie reviews as positive or negative based on their content.

 ## Technologies Used
 1) Pandas